remysedlak/clipvault/README.md

 # ClipVault

-ClipVault is a clipboard manager written in Rust.
+### ClipVault is a clipboard manager written in Rust.
+#### Clipboard entries are stored to a local .db file.
+#### The app starts in system tray, where the user can launch the GUI or end the process.
 ### 7-12-2025 snapshot
 <img width="350" height="350" alt="image" src="https://github.com/user-attachments/assets/6b94c179-3aea-488a-97d7-18a1c7c5aa6a" />